When creating content, you may need to add special symbols and characters to your posts.

 You can turn off this feature using plugins (see below), so that when you type 😉 in your post, you will see 😉 instead of ;-).

-The screenshot below shows a number of smilie images you can use in your content and the characters used to produce these (note: in some instances, you can use multiple text options to display the same smiley ;))
+The screenshot below shows a number of smiley images you can use in your content and the characters used to produce these (note: in some instances, you can use multiple text options to display the same smiley ;))

 For more information about using Smileys in WordPress, go here:

-This plugin is free that can be very useful if you frequently use the WordPress Text editor and need to add special characters and symbols to your posts …
+HTML Special Characters Helper is a free plugin for WordPress that can be very handy if you frequently use the WordPress Text editor and would like to add special symbols and characters to your pages and posts …

-(HTML Special Characters Helper – WordPress plugin)
+(HTML Special Characters Helper WordPress plugin)

-(Add HTML Special Characters Helper – plugin for WordPress)
+(Add HTML Special Characters Helper WordPress plugin)

-(HTML Special Characters section)
+(HTML Special Characters Helper tool)

 (HTML Special Characters – See more link)

-(HTML Special Characters – Full list)
+(HTML Special Characters – Entire character list)

-(Character inserted into post in Visual mode)
+(Character added to post in Visual mode)

-The HTML Entities Button WordPress plugin is another free plugin that you may want to look at installing on your website or blog if you work in Text mode and would like the ability to add custom symbols without having to switch to the Visual editor …
+This is another free plugin you may want to look at installing on your site if you work in Text mode and want the ability to add custom symbols without switching over to the Visual editor …

-(HTML Entities Button – plugin)
+(HTML Entities Button WordPress plugin)

-(Installing HTML Entities Button)
+(Add HTML Entities Button)

-(HTML Entities Button Items)
+(HTML Entities Button Toolbar Functionality – Text Editor)

 The HTML Entities Button plugin allows you to convert special characters to HTML entities …

-(Convert special characters to HTML entities)
+(Convert special characters to HTML entities functionality)

 Or vice-versa …

-(Convert HTML entities to special characters feature)
+(Convert HTML entities to special characters)

-(Add HTML entities functionality)
+(Add HTML entities button)

-Insert emoticons into your page content …
+Insert emoticons into your post content …

 Add WP Emojis …

-(WP Emoji One)
+(WP Emoji One plugin)

-(Insert recent posts link)
+(Insert links to recent posts feature)

-(Keep Emoticons As Text – WordPress plugin)
+(Keep Emoticons As Text plugin)

-Prior to WordPress version 4.3, WordPress included an option in the “Formatting” section of the Writing Settings (Convert emoticons like 🙂 and 😛 to graphics on display) which instructed WordPress to convert all of the emoticons in your posts into image smileys.
+Prior to WordPress version 4.3, WordPress included an option in the “Formatting” section of its Writing Settings (Convert emoticons like 🙂 and 😛 to graphics on display) which instructed WordPress to convert all of the emoticons in your posts into graphical smileys.
 This checkbox was enabled by default and allowed users to turn off the feature by unticking the box.

-Special Characters – Useful Information:
+Special Characters – Useful Resources: